-Consider these four vision statements of well known corporations:
+Compare them now with these vision statements of four well known corporations:

 - “Our vision is to be Earth’s most customer-centric company; to build a place where people can come to find and discover anything they might want to buy online.”

-- “Our vision is put into action through programs and a focus on environmental stewardship, activities to benefit society, and a commitment to build shareholder value by making [name] a truly sustainable company.”
+- “Our vision is put into action through programs and a focus on environmental stewardship, activities to benefit society, and a commitment to build shareholder value by making [Company Name] a truly sustainable company.”

 - “Be, and be recognized as, the best consumer products and services company in the world.”

-- “[Name] will lead the way to the future of mobility, enriching lives around the world with the safest and most responsible ways of moving people.”
+- “[Company Name] will lead the way to the future of mobility, enriching lives around the world with the safest and most responsible ways of moving people.”

-They are all perfectly workable, but do they inspire you?
+They are all perfectly workable, but do they inspire you in the same way?

 Only 13% of employees worldwide are engaged at work.
-If you are working on something exciting that you really care about, you don’t have to be pushed.
+If you are working on something exciting that you really care about, you don’t have to be pushed — the vision pulls you.

-Vision is the last untapped frontier of organisation, and human, performance.
+Vision is the last untapped frontier of organisation performance.